VanHg33/Challenge_16-17_Project3/README.md

 ***publisher.html (Publisher Page):*** Provides insights into the popular job publishers for data job listings in each Australian state.

 # Tech Stack Used:
-The project is powered bby Python Flask API and includes HTML/CSS, JavaScript and SQLite database.
+The project is powered by Python Flask API and includes HTML/CSS, JavaScript and SQLite database.
 Python (including Pandas, JSON)
 JavaScript (including Plotly, Leaflet, and D3.js) SQLite